 ESRI™ Locator Map

 33.73 FeetStage and flow of record.
 02/03/1998.
-25,100 cfs.
+25,100 cfs

 Official 7 Day National Weather Service Forecast (CAZ529)

-Rest of Today: Partly cloudy late in the morning then becoming sunny.
-Highs in the mid 60s.
-Northwest winds around 5 mph.
+Today: Partly cloudy in the morning then becoming sunny.
+Highs in the lower 70s.
+Southeast winds around 5 mph and becoming west 5 to 15 mph in the afternoon.

-Tonight: Partly cloudy in the evening then becoming mostly cloudy.
-Lows in the mid 40s.
-North winds around 5 mph in the evening and becoming light.
+Tuesday Night: Mostly clear in the evening then becoming partly cloudy.
+Patchy fog after midnight.
+Lows in the lower 50s.
+Northeast winds 5 to 15 mph in the evening and becoming light.